Norwegian version of this page

 The discussion of the limited number of applicants who hold higher qualifications than the others must be a more extensive and comprehensive assessment and include the various qualification areas.

-The committee must express an opinion on applicants’ competence in each of these two main areas, and state explicitly whether the applicant has documented the fact that they have met the requirements for basic university teaching competence.
+The committee must state its opinion on the applicant's competence in each of these two main areas, and state explicitly whether the applicant documents having met the requirements for basic university pedagogical competence.

 2.5 More information about the assessment